richardfxr/nudge/README.md

 You can find more information about Nudge on [my website](https://www.richardfxr.com/projects/nudge).

-## Getting Started
+## Prerequisites

-These instructions will get your very own Nudge up and running!
+You'll need these before you can get Nudge up and running.

 ### Hardware Prerequisites